danagong/intro-sprint/README.md

-# Introductory Data Cleaning and Visualization with Python
+# Introductory Workshops
-A workshop for the [Cornell Data Journal](https://cornelldatajourn.al/) // September 22, 2021 // 5-6pm
+A workshop series for the [Cornell Data Journal](https://cornelldatajourn.al/)

-The main document is a Jupyter notebook that walks you through how to start cleaning and visualizing data.
-You can open and run this notebook in the cloud by launching Binder (click here to launch it!)
+The main documents are Jupyter notebooks that walk you through how to start cleaning, visualizing, and scraping data.

+You can open and run this the first workshop in the cloud by launching Binder (click [here](https://mybinder.org/v2/gh/danagong/intro-sprint/blob/main/Intro%20Sprint%20%231.ipynb/HEAD) to launch it!)